CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

+Here you will find all hotkey values you can use in a configuration file and instructions on how to use them.

 # Hotkeys

-Here you will find all hotkey values you can use in a configuration file and instructions on how to use them.
+A table with all possible values, both as text or number, lies [at the end of this page](#possible-values-tables).

 You can write values either by name (enclosed between `"`) or number.